textpattern/textpattern.github.io/administration/preferences-panel.md

 TODO

 ## Comments preferences

-If you set [Accept comments?](#accept-comments) to 'Yes', this region of the Preferences panel is where you establish your global settings for article comments (if set to 'No', this region is omitted).
+If you set [Accept comments?](#accept-comments) to 'Yes', this region of the Preferences administration panel is where you establish your global settings for article comments (if set to 'No', this region is omitted).

 TODO

 ## Custom fields preferences